alabou/bcp-006-01/docs/NMOS With H.264.md

 Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

-The `manifest_href` attribute MAY be `null` if an SDP transport file is not supported for RTP based transports.
+The `manifest_href` attribute MAY be `null` if an SDP transport file is not supported by the transport.
+Otherwise the SDP transport file MUST comply the associated normative text of the "RTP based transport" section.

 - [Parameter Sets Flow Mode](https://specs.amwa.tv/nmos-parameter-registers/branches/main/capabilities/#parameter-sets-flow-mode)
   - [ ] string enum possible values are: "static", "dynamic"